-My friend was sharing that she’s had a hard time writing songs lately.
+My friend was sharing that she was having a hard time writing songs lately.
 She feels blocked.
 Too many voices telling her what’s good or what’s not; telling her what to write and what not to; telling her what is a certain kind of song or not.

-She then ended her dismay by saying that she wanted the block to removed “quickly.”
+She ended her dismay by saying that she wanted the block to be removed “quickly.”

 Boy do I get that.
 Especially if the block has been there for sometime.
 You just want the damned thing gone…and fast!